 Certain vitamin deficiencies can negatively impact how we see.
 Our ocular health depends on the balance of many nutrients, but some key vitamins improve eyesight.

+In terms of what vitamins are good for eyesight, vitamin A is an essential nutrient for the eyes.
+Although there are different vitamins that may help eyesight, vitamin A is particularly beneficial.
 Vitamin A is a broad term used for a group of compounds called retinoids.
 Retinol is the form of vitamin A derived from animal foods.
-In the eye, retinol is taken up by the retinal cells to make a pigment called rhodopsin.
+In the eyes, retinol is taken up by the retinal cells to make a pigment called rhodopsin.
 Rhodopsin is used by rod cells in the eye to enable vision in low light.
 When vitamin A is deficient, problems with night vision can develop.

-Xerophthalmia is the term used to describe the constellation of symptoms that arise from vitamin A deficiency, including night blindness and dry eye, among others.
+Xerophthalmia is the term used to describe the constellation of symptoms that arise from vitamin A deficiency, including night blindness and dry eyes.

 Our body is constantly producing what are called free radicals.
 These are byproducts of our metabolic processes that take place every day of our waking life.
 Our body also produces antioxidants, which combat these free radicals.
 When there is an imbalance between free radicals and antioxidants, oxidative stress occurs.
 Oxidative stress is responsible for many aging processes, including cataract formation.